 Overall, steroid injections are very safe and serious side effects or complications are rare.
 However, like all injection procedures there are some risks:

 Common risks

+- Bruise at the site of injection.

+- Headache.

-- Bruise at the site of injection. - An increase in your pain this should only last a few days. - Drop in blood pressure and a feeling of being light headed. - You may develop temporary weakness in your legs. - You may have groin pain which should disappear in one to two days.
+- An increase in your pain this should only last a few days.

+- Nausea (feeling sick).

 Rare risks